Vedeesh6/Java-Codespace/.github/pull_request_template.md

 ## Adding your name to the contributor's list
 Comment "@all-contributors please add @your_username for content" to add your name to the contributor's list.
 _You can change the "content" with any of [this](https://allcontributors.org/docs/en/emoji-key)_

-### Reviewers:
-- [ ] @username

-_If you add code, please ensure that you are not adding any sensitive information like API keys, secrets, passwords, tokens, usernames, or other credentials.
-Refrain from adding your name, email, or other personal information to the code._